folbricht/routedns/README.md

   - `*.domain.com` matches all subdomains but not domain.com.
 Only one wildcard (at the start of the string) is allowed.
 - `hosts` - A blocklist in hosts-file format.
 If a non-zero IP address is provided for a record, the response is spoofed rather than returning NXDOMAIN.

+The following options are supported by the `blocklist-v2` type:

+- `blocklist-resolver` - Alternative resolver for queries matching the blocklist, rather than responding with NXDOMAIN.
+- `blocklist-format` - The format the blocklist is provided in.
+Only used if `blocklist-source` is not provided.
+- `blocklist-refresh` - Time interval in which external (remote or local) blocklists are reloaded.
+- `blocklist-soure` - An array of blocklists, each with `format` and `source`.
+- `allowlist-resolver` - Alternative resolver for queries matching the allowlist, rather than forwarding to the default resolver.
+- `allowlist-format` - The format the allowlist is provided in.
+Only used if `allowlist-source` is not provided.
+- `allowlist-refresh` - Time interval in which external (remote or local) allowlists are reloaded.
+- `allowlist-soure` - An array of allowlists, each with `format` and `source`.

 Multiple blocklists of different types can be chained in the same configuration.
 Example of a regexp-based blocklist:

 ```toml